-Pale, then enkindled, light advancing, emblazoning summits of palm and pine, the dew lingering, scripture of scintillas men with long-nozzled cylinders of pesticide poking at weeds, at moss in cracks of cement, and louder roar of helicopters off to spray vineyards where braceros try to hold their breath, and in the distance, bulldozers, excavators, babel of destructive construction.
+Pale, then enkindled, light advancing, emblazoning summits of palm and pine, the dew lingering, scripture of scintillas.

+Soon the roar of mowers cropping the already short grass of lawns, men with long-nozzled cylinders of pesticide poking at weeds, at moss in cracks of cement, and louder roar of helicopters off to spray vineyards where braceros try to hold their breath, and in the distance, bulldozers, excavators, babel of destructive construction.